MTV Movie & TV Awards 2018 Winners: The Complete List

-Girls Trip star Tiffany Haddish is the host of the award show airing this evening, she's also nominated at the show tonight!
+Girls Trip star Tiffany Haddish was the host of the award show, she also won an award during the show tonight!
 Riverdale star Madelaine Petsch just took home the first award of the evening for Scene Stealer.

-As the awards are announced tonight, we'll be here to update the list of winners below.
-So, be sure to keep checking back to see which one of your favorite actors, movies and TV shows took home the awards.
+The cast of Black Panther won the award for Best Movie, while Stranger Things took home the award for Best Show during the ceremony.
+Want to see who else won the top awards of the night?

-Take a look at the complete list of 2018 MTV Movie & TV Awards winners below!
+Take a look at the complete list of 2018 MTV Movie & TV Awards winners below to find out!

 Chuck Zlotnick/Marvel Studios